 Academics

-The 32-month professional curriculum is composed of eight 15-week semesters, organized into a didactic phase, a clinical phase, and a culminating semester.
+The 32-month professional curriculum is composed of eight 15-18-week semesters/sessions, organized into a didactic phase, a clinical phase, and a culminating semester.

 In the classroom